What is sync?

 Does Dish work with my camera?

 Yes.
-Dish works with any camera/sound recorder that has a microphone input.
-Dish works with mirrorless cameras and DSLRs.
-Dish works with ARRI and RED cameras.
-Dish even works with cell phones that have microphone inputs.
+Dish PRO works with professional cameras that have a hardware timecode (TC) input.
+Dish DM, designed for DSLR and Mirrorless, works with any camera recorder that has a microphone input.
+Dish DM even works with cell phones that have microphone inputs.

 What’s with the name?